gibesauce/Kekken-6/Documentation/Permissions.md

 > There might be some wrong things I get here, feel free to correct them.
 Thanks.
+>
->> Note: if a question mark appears beside the values, that means I have not yet confirmed if they are in fact, correct.
+> Note: if a question mark appears beside the values, that means I have not yet confirmed if they are in fact, correct.

+## Permissions
 | Tekken 6 | Tekken Tag Tournament 2 | Tekken 7 | Tekken 8 | Attribute |
 |:--------:|:-----------------------:|:--------:|:--------:|-----------|
 | 00 | | | | No Condition |